 Most product images have the product right in the middle.
 And that is perfectly fine.

 But if you also want to generate images for your social media, ads, and emails, then try different sizes, rotation, and positions when you are generating the images.
-This allows you to get multiple different styles from a single photo.
+You can even change the canvas size.
+This allows you to get multiple different images from a single photo.

 For example, these images were generated from a single image of the Nuzest protein bar: